zachallaun/mneme/README.md

   * Structs defined by Ecto schemas exclude primary keys, association foreign keys, and auto generated fields like `:inserted_at` and `:updated_at`.
 This is because these fields are often randomly generated and would fail on subsequent tests.

-## Warning: formatting required

-**If you do not use a formatter, the first auto-assertion will reformat the entire file.**

-Mneme uses [`Rewrite`](https://github.com/hrzndhrn/rewrite) to update source code, formatting that code before saving the file.
-Currently, the Elixir formatter and `FreedomFormatter` are supported.

 ## Continuous Integration

 In a CI environment, Mneme will not attempt to prompt and update any assertions, but will instead fail any tests that would update.